-Android Device - A smartphone running the Android operating system.
-See rules <RE06> and <RS03> for a list of allowed smartphones and operating system versions.
+Android Device - An electronic device running the Android operating system.
+See rules <RE07> and <RS03> for a list of allowed devices and operating system versions.

 Driver Station - Hardware and software used by a Drive Team to control their Robot during a Match.